urmiXYZ/SharedDBProject/README.md

       * **Live Support Chat:** Instant messaging channel between Customers and Admin support agents.
       * **Persistent History:** Chat history is saved to the database (for 1 hour) via Facade/DAL, ensuring conversations are never lost even if the connection drops.
       * **Live Message Notifications with sound:** Real-time push notifications when new message is received.
+  * **DateTime & Timezone Handling:**
+      * **Timezone-Aware System:** All DateTime values are stored in UTC at database level.
+Automatically converted to specific local time in UI and reports.
+Ensures accuracy across Orders, Payments, Audit Logs and Chat timestamps.
 -----

 ## 2\. 🧱 Solution Structure